 Shares Subject to the 2018 Plan.
 A total of 7,700,000 shares of common stock have been reserved and made available for issuance under the 2018 Plan.
 The maximum number of shares that may be issued pursuant to options intended to be incentive stock options is 7,700,000 shares of common stock.
 The 2018 Plan limits non-employee director compensation, including cash fees and incentive equity awards (based on their grant-date fair value), to a maximum of \$450,000 per fiscal year in respect of their service as non-employee directors.
 If an award granted under the 2018 Plan is forfeited, canceled, settled, or otherwise terminated, the shares of common stock underlying that award will again become available for re-issuance under the 2018 Plan.
-However, none of the following shares will be available for re-issuance under the 2018 Plan: (i) shares delivered to or withheld to pay withholding taxes, (ii) shares used to pay the exercise price of an option, or (iii) shares subject to any exercised stock-settled SARs.
+However, none of the following shares will be available for re-issuance under the 2018 Plan.
+However, none of the following shares subject to any exercised stock-settled SARs.
 Any substitute awards, including all incentive stock options of the Company that were converted at the Closing into fully-vested incentive stock options to acquire shares of the Company's common stock, shall not reduce the shares authorized for grant under the 2018 Plan.